-Cell-based assays analyse cells placed in plastic dishes.
-Standard approaches provide for extracting information from cells through optical systems or sensors embedded in the plastic substrate (e.g. passive microelectrode array – MEA – technology).
-The information acquired from the cells travel on limited bandwidth across long distances (compared to the cell’s size) before reaching a CPU on a paired machine where this information will be processed.
+In-vitro cell-based assays analyze cells placed in plastic dishes.
+Standard approaches extract information from cells through optical systems or sensors embedded in the plastic substrate (e.g., passive microelectrode array – MEA – technology).
+The information acquired from cells travels on limited bandwidth across long distances (relative to the cell’s size) before reaching a CPU on a paired machine where this information will be processed.

-Long distances affect the quality of the information and bandwidth issues limit the quantity of information that can be transmitted to a few frames per second through imaging or a few sensors in a MEA.
-However, cells’ behaviour arises from complex collective interactions between large populations of cells.
+Long distances affect the quality of information, while bandwidth limits the quantity of information that can be transmitted to a few frames per second through imaging or a few sensors in an MEA.
+However, cell behavior arises fromcomplex collective interactions between large populations of cells.

-Then a change in paradigm is requiredto gain insights into cell network processing and the mechanisms of life.
+Therefore, a change in paradigm is required to gain insights into cell network processing and the mechanisms of life.

-Brain research utilizes different techniques to study cells networks such as high content screening (HCS), patch-clamp and microelectrode array (MEA).
-All these techniques provide meaningful insights into the biological processes of neuronal cells, but they all fail to bring a comprehensive and accurate pictureof the cell network dynamics.
+Brain research utilizes different techniques to study cell networks such as high content screening (HCS), patch-clamp and microelectrode array (MEA).
+These techniques provide meaningful insights into the biological processes of neuronal cells, but they all fail to provide a comprehensive and accurate picture of cell network dynamics.

-When it comes to kinetic assays on live cells, HCS is hindered by many obstacles such asphototoxicity, photobleaching, temporal resolution, dye-mediated modification of cell physiology, etc. Patch-clamp brings high details in single-cell and single-channel analysis but cannot capture network-wide processes.
-Similarly, cell network investigations with MEA passive technology are impaired by significant undersampling (few electrodes per thousands of cells), resulting in poor statistics and questionable results.
+When it comes to kinetic assays on live cells, HCS is hindered by many obstaclessuch as asphototoxicity, photobleaching, temporal resolution and dye-mediated modification of cell physiology.
+Patch-clamp brings a high level of detail insingle-cell and single-channel analysis but cannot capture network-wide processes.
+Similarly, cell network investigations with MEA passive technologyare impaired by significant undersampling (a few electrodes per thousands of cells), resulting in poor statistics and questionable results.

-The CorePlate™ technology brings a processing core in contact with the cell network.
-The silicon BioSPU core in CMOS technology allows to integrate thousands of sensors and actuators in few square millimetres and its processing speed represent a perfect match to the processing power of the cell network.
+CorePlate™ multielectrode array technology brings a processing core in contact with the cell network.
+The silicon BioSPU core in CMOS technology allows integrating thousands of sensors and actuators in a few square millimeters, with processing speed that perfectly matches the processing power of the cell network.

-As the first company to optimize CMOS technology for electrogenic cells, we have overcome the challenges that have come along with this novel technology.
+As the first company to optimize CMOS technology for electrogenic cells, we have overcome the challenges that have accompanied this novel technology.
 Our engineers have worked diligently to continue releasing new and improved circuit designs that best fit the needs of researchers working with neuronal and cardiac cells.
-From generation 0 to the generation 3 (Khíron chip) and the next line currently under development, it is our knowledge and years of experience that culminate into better and better CMOS-MEAs.
+From generation 0 to generation 3 (Khíron chip) and the next line currently under development, it is our knowledge and years of experience that culminate in better and better CMOS-MEAs.

-The in-vitro field is constantly evolving.
+The in-vitro cell-based assay field is constantly evolving.
 The rise of human-derived stem cell technology and the progression toward more in vivo-like human models raise new challenges in identifying reliable and efficient readout technology.
-For this reason, we at 3Brain are committed to the constant development of innovative products – like the 3D CMOS chip – to maximize the potential of the dense information acquired from advanced in-vitro models such as human-derived organoids or spheroids.
+This is why we at 3Brain are committed to ongoing development of innovative products – like the 3D CMOS chip – to maximize the potential of the dense information acquired from advanced in-vitro models such as human-derived organoids or spheroids.